Support in Hawaii (2026)

 Material change of circumstances since the prior order; the change must be substantial and not contemplated at the time of the original order

-Hawaii is one of only three states that uses the Melson formula to calculate child support, established under the Hawaii Child Support Guidelines (HRS Section 576D-7).
-The Melson formula is a more refined version of the income shares model and incorporates three distinct components that distinguish it from the standard income shares approach used by most states.
+Hawaii is one of only three states (along with Delaware and Montana) that uses the Melson formula to calculate child support.
+Established under the Hawaii Child Support Guidelines (HRS Section 576D-7), the Melson formula is a more refined and protective version of the income shares model used by most states.
+Understanding how it works is essential for any parent navigating support calculations in Hawaii.

 1. Self-support reserve.
 Each parent is first allowed to retain enough income to meet their own basic subsistence needs.
-This ensures that neither parent falls below a minimum living standard as a result of a child support obligation.
+This critical first step ensures that neither parent falls below a minimum living standard as a result of a child support obligation — a protection that most states’ simpler income shares models do not provide.

 2. Primary support obligation.
-After reserving the self-support amount, the remaining income of both parents is combined, and the primary child support obligation is calculated based on each parent’s proportional share of the remaining combined income.
-The primary obligation covers the child’s basic needs.
+After reserving the self-support amount, the remaining income of both parents is combined, and the primary child support obligation is calculated based on each parent’s proportional share.
+The primary obligation covers the child’s basic needs including food, housing, clothing, and essential care.

 3. Standard-of-living adjustment (SOLA).
 If the parents’ combined income exceeds the amount needed to cover basic needs for both parents and the child, a percentage of the surplus is allocated to the child.
 This adjustment ensures that the child benefits from a standard of living consistent with the parents’ actual income, rather than being limited to a basic subsistence amount.

-This three-step approach makes the Melson formula more responsive to each parent’s financial circumstances and ensures that children share in the standard of living of their parents while protecting each parent’s ability to meet basic needs.
+This three-step approach makes the Melson formula more responsive to each parent’s financial circumstances and produces outcomes that are generally considered more equitable than flat-percentage or basic income shares models.

 For a general overview of child support calculation models, see our guide on how child support is calculated.
 You can also estimate your potential obligation with our child support calculator.